 *The Law Enforcement Officers Safety Act (LEOSA) is a United States federal law, enacted in 2004, that allows two classes of persons - the "qualified law enforcement officer" and the "qualified retired or separated law enforcement officer" - to carry a concealed firearm in any jurisdiction in the United States or United States Territories, regardless of state or local laws, with certain exceptions.

-Courses are located at the MSU Indoor Range.
-All classes are limited to 16 registrants and space is limited.
+Courses will be located at the Missouri State University Range(731 Bear Blvd., Springfield, MO 65897).
+All classes are limited to size and space is limited.

-Hammons Student Center (Classroom and range are located in the same building)
+(Classroom and range are located in the same building.)

 In addition to the firearm, you will need to bring:

 - A minimum of 50 rounds of ammunition with two magazines minimum, three or more preferred

 - Properly functioning firearm (required to shoot 14 rounds in 45 seconds)